Seoul, Korea, 2023

 Wander, Wonder, Write is a weekly newsletter for curious people.

-I wonder, because I feel ageless and alive when something piques my interest.
-Once upon a time, I majored in philosophy and I still reflect upon everything I encounter.
+• I wonder, because I feel ageless and alive when something piques my interest.
+Once upon a time, I majored in philosophy and I still reflect upon everything.

-I write, because there was never a moment I didn’t tell stories.
+• I write, because I’ve always told stories.
 Writing is my way to hear what I think, make sense of the world, and connect with others.

 Why This Newsletter?

 I publish Wander, Wonder, Write because I want to take people like you with me on my journeys.
-Knowing I have an audience makes me more mindful and motivates me to report on incidents and insights that might have otherwise passed me by.
+Having an engaged audience motivates me to report on incidents and insights that might have otherwise passed me by.
 Your questions are always welcome.
 Being in this together will make us pay more attention to the world.

 “In an age of distraction,” Pico Iyer wrote in The Art of Stillness, “nothing can feel more luxurious than paying attention.”